About Boston College

 Weston Observatory is a geophysical research and science education center of the Department of Earth and Environmental Sciences at Boston College.
 It is located in Weston, Massachusetts about 10 miles west of BC's Chestnut Hill campus.
 The Observatory, which has been recording earthquakes since the 1930s, conducts basic research on earthquakes and related processes, provides public information after significant earthquakes occur, contributes to earthquake awareness to help reduce the tragic effects of earthquakes, and educates future generations of geophysicists, geologists, environmental geoscientists, and scientifically literate citizens.

 The goal of the Thea Bowman AHANA (African, Hispanic, Asian, and Native American) and Intercultural Center is to support the undergraduate community, with a particular focus on AHANA, multicultural, and multiracial students in navigating college life.
 The Center also offers programming to facilitate students’ identity formation, build cultural competency and create community across areas of difference.
-Examples of services include: College Counseling, Mentoring, Academic and Leadership programs such as the Community Research Program and Sankofa Male Leadership Program; Multicultural Education such as Racial Identity Leadership Experience (RIDE); as well as an awards component.
+Examples of services include: College Counseling, Mentoring, Academic and Leadership programs such as the Community Research Program and Campus of Difference; Multicultural Education such as Racial Identity Leadership Experience (RIDE) Dialogues on Race (DOR); as well as an awards component.

-The Thea Bowman AHANA and Intercultural Center is located on the 4th Floor of Maloney Hall.
-For more information, call 617-552-3358 or visit www.bc.edu/ahana.
+The Thea Bowman AHANA and Intercultural Center is located in suite 455 of Maloney Hall.
+For more information, call 617-552-3358 or visit www.bc.edu/BAIC.

 The mission of the Options Through Education Transitional Summer Program, sponsored by the Thea Bowman AHANA and Intercultural Center(formerly Office of AHANA Student Programs), is to prepare the transition to Boston College for a select group of diverse students who have demonstrated potential and leadership in spite of challenging educational and financial circumstances.
 This summer residential program nurtures student’s academic, social, cultural, and spiritual development.